- What is Consumer Behavior?

 Amazon’s first-quarter 2021 statistics, released a year after the coronavirus pandemic began, indicate exactly how much online commerce and streaming services have grown in that timeframe.

 Revenue increased 44% year over year, from $75 billion to more than $108 billion, exceeding analysts’ estimates.
-Furthermore, other revenue which includes advertising sales, increased by a stunning 77%.
+Furthermore, other income, including advertising sales, increased by a stunning 77%.

 Alibaba stated in a media release presenting results for the entire fiscal year 2021 that its eCommerce platform now has a total of 1 billion active users, including 240 million consumers outside of its home market of China.